-(2015-) where I teach courses in New Media Art, Curating and Contemporary Art and I am course leader for the Bachelor in Creative Arts in Experimental Media Art.
+(2015-) where I teach courses in New Media Art, Curating and Contemporary Art and I am course leader for the Bachelor in Creative Arts in Experimental Media Arts.

 I founded and directed or-bits.com

-, a web-based curatorial platform, from 2009 to 2015. or-bits.com supported the development, production and presentation of artworks and discourses engaging with the web and internet cultures through commissioning over 100 artists' works and critical writing.
-Its distributed activity included online commissions for group shows in conjunction with organising gallery exhibitions, radio broadcast and print publishing projects to encourage different ways of presenting and engaging with artistic content online.
+, a web-based curatorial platform, from 2009 to 2015. or-bits.com supported the development, production and presentation of artworks and discourses engaging with the web technology and internet culture through commissioning over 100 artists' works and critical writing.
+Its distributed activity included group exhibitions online and projects offline, from gallery exhibitions to radio broadcast and print publishing projects, to encourage different ways of presenting and engaging with web-based art.

 In January 2015 I submitted my practice-based doctoral thesis, "Curating web-based art exhibitions: mapping their integration with offline formats of display", completed under the supervion of Dr. Sarah Cook and Prof. Beryl Graham of the research unit in Curating After New Media CRUMB (Curatorial Upstart for Media Bliss), University of Sunderland.
 The thesis proposed a brief history of curatorial modes of work online and focused on mapping models of contemporary web-based exhibitions that integrate offline displays, with the intent of discussing a trend arising in contemporary curatorial practices engaged with the web medium.

 My approach to curating is hybrid and across-disciplines and draws on my research and work with different formats of presenting contemporary art to reach audiences outside the gallery space and beyond the exhibition.
-Interested in how web tools have infiltrated the production and distribution of art and culture, I have commissioned and produced work for online exhibition, public sites, mobile phones, radio broadcasts and publications.
+Interested in how digital technology and web tools morph the production of knowledge and culture, I have commissioned and produced work for online exhibition, public sites, mobile phones, radio broadcasts and publications.

-As an advocate of horizontal sharing of knowledge I have facilitated a range of workshops and sharing events, from professional development workshops with CRUMB at festivals and research organisations, to sharing sessions and book sprints with the collective Into Practice (Drs.
-Victoria Bradbury, Suzy O’Hara and Dominic Smith).
+As an advocate of horizontal sharing of knowledge I have facilitated a range of workshops and sharing events, from professional development workshops at festivals and educational organisations to informal sessions and book sprints for events at art and non-art-related organisations.